Gratuity

 Gratuity on a routine basis is earned by an employee by rendering at least five years of continuous service with any employer with no service break.
 It is a reward for the employee because of serving a certain long period of time with one company.

 An employee who has served for continuous five years with one employer is eligible for gratuity receiving.
-Although it is paid at the retiring time of the employee that can also be paid within the service time period, provided the employee has met the condition of serving five years with the employer.
-What is important is that it is also paid by the employers on account of any accident, disability, worse case scene, or the death of an employee.
+Although it is paid at the retirement time of the employee it can also be paid within the service time period, provided the employee has met the condition of serving five years with the employer.
+What is important is that it is also paid by the employers on account of any accident, disability, worst-case scene, or the death of an employee.

 As per the Payment of Gratuity Act 1972, the amount of gratuity should not exceed two million.
 This act categorizes non – government employees within dual classifications: